clintonmead/clintonmead.github.io/index.md

 Software systems have three broad layers:

-1. The "real world" layer
+1. The "real world/application logic" layer
 2. The "abstract" layer
-3. The "nitty-gritty" layer
+3. The "implementation" layer

 I'll detail each of them now (p.s.
 If you have better naming suggestions I'm always happy to take them)

-#### The "real world" layer
+#### The "real world/application logic" layer

 If you were to employ me to write software, you're making money from users and/or customers, and it's most likely they are paying you because they want to use software to help them do something in the real world.
 As much as I find pure mathematics and software problems fascinating, that's probably not what your user/customers are paying you for, and it's probably not what you're paying me for.
 Software generally does real world stuff.
 And there are requirements, and rules, about how those real world things are suppose to interact.
 So this is the first part of concrete advice for developing software: model your real world types.

 "Strings" and "Ints" are not real world things.
 They're computer things.
 Real world things are things like "dollars", "first name", "seconds".
 Dollars are not ints. $3 multiplied by $4 is nonsensical.
 "Alice" + "Bob" is also nonsensical.
-In nothing other than a childs word game do you reasonably put together "Alice" and "Bob" to get "AliceBob".

 Even more nonsensical is $3 multiplied by 4 seconds.